 Being denied workers’ compensation doesn’t automatically mean you’ll never receive benefits.
 It only means that it may take a little longer before you get the compensation you need.
 In order to give your appeal the best chance of success, you need to speak to a Lancaster workers compensation lawyer.

-If you’ve been injured at work and need help with your workers’ compensation claim, call the Elrod Pope Law Firm at (803) 599-3080.
+If you’ve been injured at work and need help with your workers’ compensation claim, call the Elrod Pope Accident & Injury Attorneys at (803) 599-3080.
 This is a lengthy and complex process, and our attorneys know how to guide you through it.
 Call today or fill out our online form for your free consultation and we can begin discussing your case.